The New Old Testament is a re-imagining of the Bible as told to you by the drunk guy at the party. A drunk guy who seriously knows his scripture.

 Years later, they discover this is because Daniel's father murdered Noah's, setting the childhood friends on a collision course, with Noah bent on revenge.

 Jack was born and raised in Melbourne, Australia.
 He lives on coffee and podcasts, and likes to believe that if there is a God, he's got a sense of humour.

 If the very thought of that made you tense up, then this probably isn't the book for you.
 If, on the other hand, you found yourself smiling - or at the very least, raising an eyebrow - you just might be in the right place.

 Sign up at the top of the page or by clicking here and you’ll get the episodes delivered free to your inbox every week.

-You can contact me directly at email@example.com.
+You can contact me directly at firstname.lastname@example.org.
 I read and respond to all messages personally.
-Otherwise, you can find me in the Facebook group or on Twitter.
-I'll be posting all episodes to Wattpad if that's more your thing, and if you feel like chipping in a few bucks, you can do so via Patreon.
+Otherwise, you can find me in the Facebook group, on Messenger, or on Bookbub.
+I'll also be posting all episodes to Wattpad, if that's more your thing.